 No impact.
 First-timers, as well as students who have been to Israel previously, are encouraged.
 Students can access a grant only once during the high school years.

-Write an article for the Madison Jewish News and volunteer for the Jewish Federation of Madison.
+Write an article and volunteer for the Jewish Federation of Madison.

 *In the event that the participant does not go to Israel, the grant must be paid in full to the Jewish Federation of Madison.